altemose/NTRprism/README.md

 # README for NTRprism scripts v0.11
 Nicolas Altemose, 2021
 - purpose: creates a Nested Tandem Repeat (NTR) "spectrum" indicating the most abundant tandem repeat periodicities found in an input DNA sequence
-- summary: takes a DNA sequence in fasta format as input and decomposes it into inter-k-mer intervals then combines interval length distributions across k-mers, and plots the results
+- summary: takes a DNA sequence in fasta format as input and decomposes it into inter-k-mer intervals then combines interval length distributions across k-mers, and plots the results (see pseudocode below)

 ## Required files
 - NTRprism_ProcessFasta_v0.11.pl